Greytiger23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying contents of 2 files
+displaying 10 lines of a file